swisscatplus/EM_onrobot/README.md

 ## Overview

+The Swiss CAT+ 2D-drone is an open-source mobile robot platform developed at the SwissCAT+ laboratory for laboratory automation.

+Built to transport SBS-format plates along a dedicated track on top of the lab, the 2D-drone provides a robust foundation for developing and deploying modular, automated workflows in research and production environments.

+The robot localizes itself using a top-mounted camera that detects a network of ArUco markers placed above the track, enabling precise and repeatable navigation without external localization systems.

+The <a href="https://github.com/swisscatplus/EM_fleetmanager">EM_fleetmanager</a> coordinates multiple 2D-Drones,
+manages map and marker deployment, and ensures synchronized operation across the SwissCAT+ laboratory.

+A markerless visual SLAM module is currently in development and will extend the 2D-Drone’s capabilities beyond track-based navigation to more general indoor environments in upcoming releases.

-The `EM_onrobot` repository contains the software and hardware resources for the SwissCat+ in-house mobile robot.
+The `EM_onrobot` repository contains the complete software and hardware resources required to build, configure, and deploy the 2D-Drone

 ### Software
 - Controls the two **DYNAMIXEL XC430-W150** differential-drive motors.
-- Reads **encoder odometry** directly through the Dynamixel SDK.
+- Reads and compute **encoder odometry** directly through the Dynamixel SDK.
 - Collects **IMU data** from the Bosch **BNO055** sensor.
 - Runs an **Extended Kalman Filter (EKF)** to fuse IMU and wheel odometry.
 - Uses the **camera with ArUco markers** for drift correction in odometry (map correction).